TylerBarnes/gatsby-plugin-transition-link/readme.md

 </TransitionLink>
 ```

-If you're using a Gatsby v1 style layout component (using `gatsby-plugin-layout`) or another plugin that prevents transitions from working properly, you can wrap TransitionHandler around pages yourself.
+If you're using a Gatsby v1 style layout component (using `gatsby-plugin-layout`) or if another plugin prevents transitions from working properly, you can wrap TransitionHandler around pages yourself.

 ```jsx
 import { TransitionHandler } from 'gatsby-plugin-transition-link`;